Alluxio/alluxio/docs/en/dora/Deploy-Alluxio-Kubernetes.md

   <configurations>
 ```

-All configurable properties in the `spec` section can be found in `./samples/alluxio-config.yaml`.
+All configurable properties in the `spec` section can be found in `deploy/charts/alluxio/values.yaml`.
+You don't need to specify the `dataset` section.

 #### Step 3